 Note: The shaded area is the difference in Pseudomonas aeruginosa prevalence between children and adults.
 While the prevalence in children seems to be stable, the gap between prevalence in adults and children seems to be reducing.

-There has been an increase in the importance of the pathogen Achromobacter xylosoxidans, figure 18, whose prevalence has been rising across most age categories over the years.
+There has been an increase in the importance of the pathogen Achromobacter xylosoxidans, figure 20, whose prevalence has been rising across most age categories, and especially so among the young adults 18 - 24, over the years.